-- 1) Explore the impact of immigration changes on program directors and trainees. - 2) Support/liaise with AADPRT leadership and community for any IMG issues facing the association. - 3) Promote outstanding achievements of IMG residents with its support of the Nyapati Rao and Francis Lu IMG Fellowship Award.

-Information Management Committee

-Information and the management of information are keys to an effective organization.
-AADPRT relies upon several communication strategies including e-mail, listservs, and X (Twitter).
-One of the major resources for AAPDRT membership is the listserv.
-The listserv permits program directors to immediately communicate with each other about residency related topics such as didactics, clinical rotations, and resident education plans.
-Program directors can share their extensive knowledge, experience, and pearls with one another and troubleshoot residency issues together.
-The X (Twitter) account is a major resource for connecting AADPRT with the greater medical community, including psychiatrists, psychiatry residents, and medical students.
+1) We will continue to explore the impact of immigration changes on program directors and trainees.
+2) We support/liaise with AADPRT leadership, and community for any IMG issues the association is faced with.
+3) The committee also promotes outstanding achievements of IMG residents with its support for the Nyapati Rao MD and Francis Lu MD IMG Fellowship Award.
+Information Management Committee Background Information and the management of information are the keys to an effective organization.
+The AADPRT organization relies upon several communication strategies including e-mail, listserv, and the website.
+One of the major resources for AAPDRT membership is the website, and in particular, the Virtual Training Office.
+The VTO is a repository of numerous tools for residency program directors and administrators, created by its members to help one another with example policies, teaching materials, and other resources.
+In addition, the website also has handouts and presentation summaries of the plenary and workshop sessions at the AADPRT annual meetings which are a rich resource of information regarding ACGME and ABPN program requirements, evaluation methodologies, and technologies used in teaching.

-The committee's role is to be a resource to AADPRT for the dissemination and management of information about AADPRT, to spearhead changes in response to membership needs, and to provide feedback on the appropriate use of communication tools.

-- 1) Liaise with AADPRT leadership, committees, caucuses, task forces, regional representatives, and membership with regards to their information management needs - 2) Monitor the use of the AADPRT listserv to ensure adherence to listserv guidelines - 3) Create content for AADPRT's X (Twitter) account and monitor its use.
+Purpose This committee's role is to function as a resource with regards to organization of the website, spearheading changes in response to membership needs, and determining the appropriate use of communication tools.
+Tasks Monitor the use of the AADPRT Listserv to ensure adherence to Listserv guidelines Liaise with AADPRT leadership, committees, caucuses, task forces, regional representatives, and membership with regards to their information management needs Review content to be hosted on the AADPRT website to determine the most effective mechanism for storage, retrieval, and dissemination 4) Review the organization of the AADPRT website to improve upon access to materials by membership Justice.

-Justice.
 Equity.
 Diversity.
 Inclusion.
-(J.E.D.I.)
-Committee

-Develop and implement ongoing education in justice, diversity, equity, and inclusion for the AADPRT membership in order to benefit all specialty and subspecialty training programs.

-Collaborate with other committees and organizations to promote diversity and inclusion within the leadership of organized medical societies and academia including, but not limited to, the recruitment and retention of underrepresented minorities.
+(JEDI) Committee Develop and implement ongoing education in diversity, inclusion, equity, and justice for the AADPRT membership in order to benefit all specialty and subspecialty training programs.
+Collaborate with other committees and organizations to promote diversity and inclusion within the leadership of organized medical societies and academia including but not limited to the recruitment and retention of underrepresented minorities.
 Partner with other committees to stand against racism and discrimination and to eliminate health care disparities.

-Membership Committee

-AADPRT is a large and growing organization with an expanding membership.
+Membership Committee Background AADPRT is a large and growing organization with an expanding membership.
 Members have diverse needs that they would like the organization to serve.
-Historically, the Membership Committee co-chairs have included one general psychiatry residency program director and one child and adolescent psychiatry fellowship program director.
-We are moving to have one chair that will alternate between general and CAP program directors.
-The chair collaborates extensively with the Executive Council, Steering Committee, and Executive Director.

-This committee's role is to serve members and their needs.
-Committee members are responsible for welcoming new and existing members to AADPRT and discerning ways

-AADPRT can better meet the members' needs.
-This committee also facilitates smooth processes for member registration and dues payment.
+Historically, the Membership Committee Co-Chairs have included one Psychiatry Residency Program Director and one Child and Adolescent Psychiatry Fellowship Program Director, we are moving to have one chair with the intent to alternate between general residency and CAP program directors.
+The Chair collaborate extensively with the Executive Council, Steering Committee, and Executive Director.
+Purpose This committee's role is to serve members and their needs.
+Committee members are responsible for welcoming new and existing members to AADPRT and discerning the ways that AADPRT can better meet the needs of its membership.
+This committee also facilitates smooth processes for member registration and payment of dues.

-- 1) Plan and manage the Annual Meeting New Training Director Symposium and Mentoring Program. - 2) Engage members during the Annual Meeting to embrace diversity and foster inclusion through networking strategies and formal and informal activities. - 3) Maintain the AADPRT Manual and Training Director Calendar. - 4) Offering virtual member forums designed to help provide newer training directors with advice and guidance from experienced AADPRT members and leadership. - 5) Facilitate new member registration and current member by monitoring the webbased registration system and interfacing between members and the Executive Director. - 6) Facilitate the timely payment of member dues (email blasts and reminders/requests to individual members who have not yet registered). - 7) Clarify categories of membership, benefits, and dues and ensure this information is clearly stated on the website.

-Mentorship and Professional Growth Committee